abhi16897/react-2020/README.md

 step1: In this repository Product inventory system is the project that you need to run

-step2: go to the json server folder thtough command prompt and run "json-server products.json"
+step2: go to the json server folder through command prompt and run "json-server products.json"

 step3: run "npm install"